Deep Reinforcement Learning for Cyber Security: Discussions and Future Research Directions

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Thanh Thi Nguyen} was a Visiting Scholar with the Computer Science Department at Stanford University, California, USA in 2015 and the Edge Computing Lab, John A. Paulson School of Engineering and Applied Sciences, Harvard University, Massachusetts, USA in 2019.
 He received an Alfred Deakin Postdoctoral Research Fellowship in 2016, a European-Pacific Partnership for ICT Expert Exchange Program Award from European Commission in 2018, and an Australia–India Strategic Research Fund Early- and Mid-Career Fellowship Awarded by the Australian Academy of Science in 2020.
 Dr. Nguyen obtained a PhD in Mathematics and Statistics from Monash University, Australia in 2013 and has expertise in various areas, including artificial intelligence, deep learning, deep reinforcement learning, cyber security, IoT, and data science.

-Dr. Nguyen has been recognized as a leading researcher in Australia in the field of Artificial Intelligence by The Australian Newspaper in a report published in 2018.
 He is currently a Senior Lecturer in the School of Information Technology, Deakin University, Victoria, Australia. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Vijay Janapa Reddi} completed his PhD in computer science at Harvard University in 2010.
 He is a recipient of multiple awards, including the National Academy of Engineering (NAE) Gilbreth Lecturer Honor (2016), IEEE TCCA Young Computer Architect Award (2016), Intel Early Career Award (2013), Google Faculty Research Awards (2012, 2013, 2015, 2017), Best Paper at the 2005 International Symposium on Microarchitecture, Best Paper at the 2009 International Symposium on High Performance Computer Architecture, and IEEE's Top Picks in Computer Architecture Awards (2006, 2010, 2011, 2016, 2017).
 Dr. Reddi is currently an Associate Professor in the John A. Paulson School of Engineering and Applied Sciences at Harvard University where he directs the Edge Computing Lab.
 His research interests include computer architecture and system-software design, specifically in the context of mobile and edge computing platforms based on machine learning. \end{IEEEbiography}